-Grace works at the intersection of universal design & fashionable technology.
-She creates learning opportunities where undergraduate and graduate students are able to directly engage with marginalized communities, particularly people with disabilities.
-Her research practice in material application aims to bridge communities such as rehab centers, material manufacturers, 3dprinting companies, and disability groups to create accessible designs.
-She is also able to practice research, education, and community engagement as the Executive Director at Open Style Lab (OSL), a non-profit organization, who's mission is to make style accessible for all people (i.e - elderly / people with disabilities).
-Grace's thought leadership has received nation-wide attention and has been featured at the White House Fashion Show Celebrating Inclusive Design, Assistive Technology, and Prosthetics, ABC Channel News, New York Times, Vogue, and most recently Forbes.
-From Design Indaba to the United Nations, she has been asked to speak about disability and design in events and conferences around the world.
+Grace Jun works at the intersection of universal design & fashionable technology.
+She creates learning opportunities for students to directly engage with marginalized communities, particularly people with disabilities.
+Her design research bridges communities such as rehab centers, material manufacturers, 3dprinting companies, and disability groups to co-create accessible design.
+Grace is able to practice her research through community engagement as the CEO at Open Style Lab (OSL), a national award winning non-profit organization, who's mission is to make style accessible for all people (i.e - elderly / people with disabilities).
+Grace's thought leadership has received nation-wide attention and has been featured on the New York Times, Vogue, and most recently Forbes.
+From Design Indaba to the SXSW, she has been asked to speak about disability and design in events and conferences around the world.

 MFA - Design & Technology at Parsons School of Design

 inclusive design, wearable tech, functional fashion, universal design, user experience, smart textiles